 “It’s a start.
 That map is probably the most highly prized hyperspace route in the galaxy right now.
 A route like that, evading Imperial pickets and pirate raids would be worth a fortune.
 But think about it.
 With the map, you’d be a target for every single crime organisation in the galaxy.
-Not just in Setnin, or the Mid Rim, but everywhere.
-Jabba wants it, Xizor wants it, Ploovoo-two-for-one wants it.
+Not just in Setnin, or Sedapard, but everywhere.
+Jabba wants it, Black Sun wants it, Ploovoo-two-for-one wants it.
 Hell, I want it.
 The best thing you could do with that map right now is delete it.
 And destroy the computer that held the information.”
 Jan gave him a sad smile.
 “Maybe that’s crazy.
 You’d be throwing away a fortune, but believe me, what’s the alternative?
-You’d be rich but you’d be miserable.
+Sure, you’d be rich, but you’d be miserable.
 That crick in your neck from looking over your shoulder would keep you awake every night.”

 Fender let out another long breath as he shook his head and walked on slowly.

 “And what of the Hutt.
-Xizor.
-Cipple, Dressel and the rest of the Mid Rim?”
+Black Sun.
+Cipple, Dressel and everyone else?”

 Jan didn’t have an answer for that question, not even one that conveniently fitted the facts of the story.
 He placed his hands back into his pockets and watched as the skies filled with stars and ships.

 “I’m just a smuggler.
 If I had an answer for that then I wouldn’t be here.
-That’s for you to figure, but I wouldn’t take too long about it.”
+That’s for you to figure out, but I wouldn’t take too long about it.”
 Jan swung a look around Monument Plaza as they began the walk back to the gathering.
 “Jabba has men everywhere.
-And Black Sun is based here.”
+And Black Sun are based here.”
 He stared ahead again.
 “It’s time to make a decision.”

 “My decision is made.
 Better to retreat and fight another day than end it all here.”
 Fender rubbed his hands together, surreptitiously pressing a button that was nestled in the cuff of his sleeve.
-“Rejoin the party, enjoy the evening.
+“Rejoin the party.
 Tomorrow you can tell Jabba that the map has been destroyed and that balance has been restored.”

 Jan furrowed his brow as he acknowledged Fenders words and wondered what the button was activating.
 He could see Lysaar deep in conversation with an imposing male Twi’lek, and Latti mingling with the glitterati at the long, well-staffed bar, eating Cockons and sinking drinks.
 He continued the final hundred-meter walk back to the party alongside Fender in silence and nodded at Latti as he passed him, moving beside Lysaar and sliding his arm around her waist.
 She responded with a squeeze and turned from the male Twi’lek, moving Jan around to talk face-to-face with him.